scalar-labs/scalar-kubernetes/docs/GettingStarted.md

 ## Directory Notations

-Throughout the documentation, the directory of the cloned copy of scalar-k8s on your local machine is referred as `${SCALAR_K8S_HOME}`.
+Throughout the documentation, the directory of the cloned copy of scalar-k8s on your local machine is referred to as `${SCALAR_K8S_HOME}`.
 It is a good idea to set the environment variable before you run the commands.

 ```console
 export SCALAR_K8S_HOME=/path/to/scalar-k8s